mattmacadams/tally-ttl/README.md

 Useful for tracking how many events have occurred in a recent window of time.

-Each tally has it's own TTL (rounded to 1 second increments).
+Each tally has it's own TTL (Time-to-Live, aka expiration), rounded to 1 second increments.

 Contains both CommonJS and ESM modules for counting items.

-Typescript types included with ESM version.
+Typescript types included

-Has a built-in cleanup function to delete expired tallies.
+There is a built-in cleanup function to delete expired tallies.
+By default it runs every 60 seconds, but can be configured to run at any interval `new TallyTTL({ cleanupSeconds: 900 })`.
+Setting a long or shorter cleanup period does not affect the results.
+A shorter clean up window could slightly improve performance in some cases.
+If you want to specify this, try starting with something close to the defaultTtl value.

 **Installation**